E-mem: Multi-agent based Episodic Context Reconstruction for LLM Agent Memory: Method

 \subsection{Synergistic Reasoning and Response Generation}

-Upon identifying the candidate set $\mathcal{A}^*$, the system transitions to the phase of parallel \textit{Episodic Context Reconstruction}.
-While the router performs coarse-grained localization, the master agent delegates the specific inference burden to the assistants for fine-grained local reasoning.
-In this process, each activated assistant $\mathcal{A}_{\text{asst}}^{(i)}$ does not merely retrieve data but actively generates a response by attending to its preserved Episodic Context $\mathcal{E}_i$.
-Formally, the assistant scrutinizes the original sequential dependencies within the segment to derive precise semantic evidence $e_i$, modeled as:
+Upon identifying the candidate set $\mathcal{A}^*$, the system transitions to the phase of parallel episodic context reconstruction.
+While the router performs coarse-grained localization, the master agent delegates the specific inference burden to the assistant agents for fine-grained local reasoning.
+In this process, each activated assistant agent $\mathcal{A}_{\text{asst}}^{(i)}$ does not merely retrieve data but actively generates a response by attending to its preserved episodic context $\mathcal{E}_i$.
+Crucially, to ensure causal consistency, we enforce Temporal Anchoring in the reasoning output.
+The assistant scrutinizes the original sequential dependencies to derive a temporally grounded evidence tuple $e_i$, modeled as:

-where $\Phi_{\text{asst}}$ denotes the inference function of the assistant model.
-This mechanism ensures logical integrity by re-experiencing the raw memory, enabling the extraction of subtle evidence—often missing in compressed summaries—before returning it to the master agent.
+where $c_i$ represents the deduced semantic evidence, and $\tau_i$ denotes the absolute timestamp corresponding to the identified event or state transition.
+This mechanism ensures logical integrity by re-experiencing the raw memory, enabling the extraction of subtle evidence accompanied by its precise temporal occurrence.
+By explicitly associating facts with their time of occurrence, the system empowers the master agent to resolve conflicting states (e.g., object displacement) during the subsequent aggregation phase.
 We categorize this collaborative reasoning process into two modes:

-\textbf{Direct Inference}.
-Tailored for straightforward queries necessitating direct information retrieval, this mode focuses on synthesizing the distributed evidence set $\mathbf{E} = \{e_i\}_{i \in \mathcal{A}^*}$ generated by the assistants.
-The master agent acts as a central reasoner, aggregating these local snippets to derive a final response $R$.
-This global synthesis is modeled as:
+\textbf{Direct Inference.} Tailored for queries necessitating explicit fact retrieval, this mode focuses on synthesizing the evidence set $\mathbf{E} = \{e_i\}_{i \in \mathcal{A}^*}$ generated by the assistants.
+The master agent acts as a central reasoner, aggregating these local evidence tuples to derive a final response $R$.
+This global synthesis is formally modeled as: